teojunda/tp/docs/UserGuide.md

 * If multiple indices are provided, they should be comma-separated.

 Examples:
-* `dn 1 i/1` deletes the first note from the 1st person in the TA Toolkit.
+* `dn 1 i/2` deletes the second note from the first person in the TA Toolkit.

 ### Marking attendance : `ma`